DominikDziedzic/DemonstrativesDiscrepancyCoding/README.md

 ## Analysis of the Contingency Table (26)

 In what follows, the chi-square and Fisher's exact tests are conducted to determine whether there is an association between two categorical variables: i) the categories assigned by the respondents during the coding process (i.e., `PD`), and ii) the categories shown on the plot (i.e., `prob.thresholds`).
-The two variables are likely to be statistically related, obviously.
+The two variables are likely to be statistically related since the latter was determined by arranging the data stored in the former.

 Let us address the following question first: How to proceed with scenarios that were categorized as ND as often as they were as PD during the coding process?
 There are two such scenarios: